-minds of multitudes, that the Saviour may be more fully revealed to the Church, that the present ministry especially may know Him, and the power of His resurrection, and the fellowship of His sufferings, and be made conformable to His death.
+There is manifestly a great struggle in the minds of multitudes, that the Savior may be more fully revealed to the Church, that the present ministry especially may know him, and the power of his resurrection, and the fellowship of his sufferings, and be made conformable to his death.

-13. If the doctrine of this discourse is true, you see the immense importance of preaching it clearly and fully in revivals of religion.
-When the hearts of converts are warm with their first love, then is the time to make them fully acquainted with their Saviour, to hold Him up in all His offices and relations, so as to break the power of every sin-to break them off for ever from all self-dependence, and to lead them to receive Christ as a present, perfect, everlasting Saviour.
+13. If the doctrine of these discourses is true, you see the immense importance of preaching it clearly and fully in revivals of religion.
+When the hearts of Converts are warm with their first love, then is the time to make them fully acquainted with their Savior, to hold him up in all his offices and relations, so as to break the power of every sin--to break them off for ever from all self-dependence, and to lead them to receive Christ as a present, perfect, everlasting Savior.

-14. Unless this course be taken, their back-sliding is inevitable.
-You might as well expect to roll back the waters of Niagara with your hand, as to stay the tide of their corruption without a deep, and thorough, and experimental acquaintance with the Saviour.
-And if they are thrown upon their own watchfulness and resources, for strength against temptation, instead of being directed to the Saviour, they are certain to become discouraged and fall into continual bondage.

-15. But before I conclude these remarks, I must not omit to notice the indispensable necessity of a willingness to do the will of God, in order rightly to understand this doctrine.
-If a man is unwilling to give up his sins, to deny himself all ungodliness and every worldly lust-

-if he is unwilling to be set apart wholly to the service of the Lord, he will either reject this doctrine altogether, or only intellectually admit it, without receiving it into his heart.
-It is an imminently dangerous state of mind to assent to this or any other doctrine of the gospel, and not reduce it to practice.

-16. Much evil has been done by those who have professedly embraced this doctrine in theory and rejected it in practice.
-Their spirit and temper have been such as to lead those who saw them to infer that the tendency of the doctrine itself is bad.
-And it is not to be doubted that some who have professed to have experienced the power of this doctrine in their hearts, have greatly disgraced religion by exhibiting any other spirit than that of an entirely sanctified But why, in a Christian land, should this be a stumbling block?
+- 14. Unless this course be taken, their backsliding is inevitable.
+You might as well expect to roll back the waters of Niagara with your hand, as to stay the tide of their corruption without a deep, and thorough, and experimental acquaintance with the Savior.
+And if they are thrown upon their own watchfulness and resources, for strength against temptations, instead of being directed to the Savior, they are certain to become discouraged and fall into continual bondage. - 16.
+But before I conclude these remarks, I must not omit to notice the indispensable necessity of a willingness to do the will of God, in order rightly to understand this doctrine.
+If a man is unwilling to give up his sins, to deny himself all ungodliness and every worldly lust--if he is unwilling to be set apart wholly to the service of the Lord, he will either reject this doctrine altogether, or only intellectually admit it, without receiving it into his heart.
+It is an imminently dangerous state of mind to assent to this or any other doctrine of the gospel, and not reduce it to practice. - 16.
+Much evil has been done by those who have professedly embraced this doctrine in theory, and rejected it in practice.
+Their spirit and temper have been such as to lead those who saw them to infer, that the tendency of the doctrine itself is bad.
+And it is not to be doubted that some who have professed to have experienced the power of this doctrine in their hearts, have greatly disgraced religion by exhibiting any other spirit than that of an entirely sanctified one.
+But why, in a Christian land, should this be a stumbling block?
 When the heathen see persons from Christian nations who professedly adopt the Christian system, exhibit on their shores and in their countries, the spirit which many of them do, they infer that this is the tendency of the Christian religion.
 To this our Missionaries reply that they are only nominal Christians, only speculative, not real believers.
-Should thousands of our church members go among them, they would have the same reason to complain, and might reply to the Missionaries, these are not only nominal believers, but profess to have experienced the Christian religion in their own hearts.
-Now, what would the Missionaries reply?
+Should thousands of our church members go among them, they would have the same reason to complain, and might reply to the Missionaries, these are not merely nominal believers, but profess to have experienced this Christian religion in their own hearts.
+Now what would the Missionaries reply?
 Why, to be sure, that they were professors of religion; but that they really did not know Christ; that they were deceiving themselves with a name to live, while in fact they were dead in trespasses and sins.